MENU

 The fewer times a customer is compelled to ask a sales associate for a different size or inquire about additional colors and styles, the better.
 It’s also easier to rotate seasonal items when there’s more breathing room on the floor, which makes for a better shopping experience.

-One of the most obvious benefits of adopting in-store tablets as your POS system is the potential for faster checkout.
+One of the most obvious benefits of adopting in-store tablets instead of using a traditional countertop POS system is the potential for faster checkout.
 If you’re like most retailers, you’ve witnessed frustrated customers ditch checkout lines and leave the store (especially during holidays or special sales) without buying anything.
 When more of your sales associates can complete transactions from anywhere in the store, it greatly improves the checkout experience for guests.
-[Read related article: How to Choose the Best Retail POS System for Your Business]

-There are several great POS systems on the market, and most offer mobile POS capabilities.
+The best POS systems work with tablets and offer mobile POS capabilities.
 If you are looking for a mobile, tablet-based POS system, check out the following companies:

 Some products require a demonstration, which can be difficult to provide when there is limited space and time to keep each customer’s attention.
 In-store tablets can showcase product demonstrations and improve product visualization.